dantvi/smart-brain/README.md

 # Smart Brain Frontend - Face Detection App

 Smart Brain is a web-based face detection application that uses AI to identify faces in user-uploaded images.
 This project is part of the Complete Web Developer Course by Zero To Mastery and demonstrates full-stack development skills, including React for the front-end and Node.js with PostgreSQL for the back-end.
+For detailed information about the backend implementation, please refer to the [backend repository](https://github.com/dantvi/smart-brain-api).

 ## Table of contents